AlynxZhou/hexo-theme-aria/README.md

 # HELP NEEDED!

-This theme makes full use of CSS3 features such as FlexBox and CSS Animation that may not work in some old broswers (like IE 6-11), however I am not a professional frontend developer, compared with CSS I am more familier with JavaScript and Node, and I am lazy and don't know how to add css prefix automatically and elegently.
+This theme makes full use of CSS3 features such as FlexBox and CSS Animation that may not work in some old broswers (like IE 6-11), however I am not a professional frontend developer, compared with CSS I am more familier with JavaScript and Node, I don't know how to make them work in old broswers and I am lazy and don't know how to add css prefix automatically and elegantly.
 So if you can help with them please send PRs!
 Thanks!

 # Feature: